helidon-io/helidon/examples/microprofile/telemetry/greeting/README.md

 # Helidon MicroProfile Telemetry Example

-This example implements demonstrates usage of MP Telemetry Tracing.
+This example demonstrates how to use MP Telemetry Tracing.

 ## Build and run